toey10112/refactoring/README.md

         ...
 ```

-## 5.In cb2.setOnAction method handle(ActionEvent actionEvent)in BarCHartController.java and LineChartController.java
+## 5.In cb2.setOnAction method handle(ActionEvent actionEvent) in BarChartController.java and LineChartController.java
 **Refactor**: In if == can use to compatre string so i change it to equals

 **Before refactor:**